NashiaHolloway/THM/retro/retro.md

 ![](pass.png)

-Let's see if it'll work with an RDP session.
-It does!
+Let's see if it'll work with an RDP session. `xfreerdp /u:retroweb\wade /v:$IP` It does!
 And the user flag is on the desktop.

 ![](user.png)